Rob-Owen/aegon-pension-scraper/README.md

 Because the website is horrible.
 Run this on a schedule to build a pension value history.

 ## How?
-This Python app uses Selenium to automate a headless web browser, log in and extract relevant data from the website.
-Current valuations are printed to STDOUT.
+This Python app uses Selenium to automate a headless web browser, log in and extract relevant data from the Aegon website.
+Current pension valuation and fund details are printed to STDOUT.

 Runs in docker.
 Does not work on ARM architectures.